aytang/Twitter/README.md

 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [x] User can pull to refresh.
 - [x] User should display the relative timestamp for each tweet "8m", "7h"
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] Retweeting and favoriting should increment the retweet and favorite count.
 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [x] User can compose a new tweet by tapping on a compose button.
 - [x] User can tap the profile image in any tweet to see another user's profile
    - [x] Contains the user header view: picture and tagline
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-   - [ ] Profile view should include that user's timeline
 - [x] User can navigate to view their own profile
    - [x] Contains the user header view: picture and tagline
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers